|AT A GLANCE||PRICING||HEADLINE|

 It’s always a good to do more research than you think when it comes to a big purchase like a new mattress.
 Keep reading to learn more about each bed that is mentioned in the video above.

 Tuft & Needle makes a great budget-friendly mattress.
-It’s one of the most popular bed-in-a-box mattresses on Amazon.
+It’s one of the most popular bed-in-a-box mattresses online.

 It’s ideal for back, stomach, and combination sleepers.
 Although it’s made out of a soft foam, this bed won’t make your guests feel like they are “stuck in the mud” if they move around while sleeping.
 It’s also a good option for couples, because it offers good motion isolation and edge support.